isaccavalcante/prometheus-kubernetes-cluster/README.md

 ## K8s and Prometheus cluster deployment

-This repository shows how to deploy an application on a kubernetes cluster, to be monitored by Prometheus, which will be installed on the cluster as well.
+This repository shows how to deploy an application in a kubernetes cluster, to be monitored by Prometheus, which will be installed in the cluster as well.

-The application deployed will be Grafana, which already exposes metrics in the Prometheus format.
+The deployed application will be Grafana, which already exposes metrics in Prometheus format.

 Grafana demo url: http://35.196.26.65:30003